 Earnings before interest, taxes, depreciation, amortization, or EBITDA for short, is a KPI becoming increasingly prevalent in hotel management.
 Sometimes referred to as operating cash flow, the metric can be used to determine the operational profitability of a business, taking into account only its key daily running costs.

-Why is EBITDA Important?
+Why Is EBITDA Important?

 EBITDA has emerged as an important metric for certain types of businesses, including those in the hotel industry, to keep track of because it is a way of assessing basic day-to-day operational profitability.
 Eliminating expenses like interest, taxes, depreciation, and amortization from the metric means that performance can be viewed away from accounting, financing, and political decisions, which can otherwise distort financial results.